F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 This solution uses a CloudFormation Template to launch a 2-NIC deployment of a BIG-IP VE in an Amazon Virtual Private Cloud.
 In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

-This solution provides two different template options:
-  - **BYOL**<br>
-  The BYOL (bring your own license) template allows you to input an existing BIG-IP license.
-  - **Hourly**<br>
-  The Hourly template which uses pay-as-you-go hourly billing

 The **existing stack** CloudFormation template incorporates an existing Virtual Private Cloud (VPC).
 If you would like to run a *full stack* which creates and configures the BIG-IP, the AWS infrastructure, as well as a backend webserver, see the templates located in the **learning-stacks** folder.

-See the [Configuration Example](#config) section for a configuration diagram and description for this solution.
+See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.

 ## Prerequisites
 The following are prerequisites for the F5 2-NIC CFT: